-PM Modi remembers bravehearts from J-K, says country has to realise their dream for peace
+PM Modi remembers bravehearts from J&K, says country has to realise their dream for peace

 New Delhi, Aug 8: Prime Minister Narendra Modi on Thursday remembered several bravehearts from Jammu and Kashmir who sacrificed their lives for the region, saying they all wanted peace and prosperity in the Valley and "we have to realise their dreams".